 An IVA usually fails if you can’t keep up with the repayments and your creditors won’t agree to lower payments.

-More often than not, in these circumstances you still owe your debts, including your insolvency practitioner’s fees, and your creditors may ask your insolvency practitioner to make you bankrupt or take action individually to make your bankrupt.
+More often than not, in these circumstances, you still owe your debts, including your insolvency practitioner’s fees, and your creditors may ask your insolvency practitioner to make you bankrupt or take action individually to make you bankrupt.